dotnet/core/Documentation/ilcRepro.md

 3. Put ilcRepro.zip on your OneDrive, Dropbox, or another storage provider.
 Send a link to ilcRepro.zip and a description of your issue to dotnetnative@microsoft.com.
 4. Remove `<NetNativeReproPath>` from your project file.

+## Compilation Failure in Store

+UWP apps containing managed code are compiled in Store using the .NET Native Toolchain.
+If there is a compilation failure in the Store, you will get an error message like the following:

+`This submission failed due to compilation error {0}.
+More information about this error can be found here.`

+In such a case, please ensure that you were able to build your application in Release mode successfully at the time you submitted it to Store.
+If it did, please send the error number you got in the message above and email dotnetnative@microsoft.com.

+For help with any other issues, please share their details at https://connect.microsoft.com/visualstudio/

 ## Known Issues

 See: https://social.msdn.microsoft.com/Forums/en-US/home?forum=Win10SDKToolsIssues